-Suitable outdoor space is provided in order to enable informal play and socialising.
+Suitable outdoor space is provided in order to enable physical education to be provided to pupils in accordance with the school curriculum and pupils to play outside.

 Outdoor Working

 Refer to the Sun Protection arrangements within this Policy for further details.